pilat/vscode-importmagic/README.md

 - `importMagic.multiline`: Imports can be aligned with `backlslash` or `parentheses`.
 By-default this option is undefined.
 Alignment will be applied with iSort defaults.
 - `importMagic.indentWithTabs`: Make tab indents instead four spaces.
 By-default this option undefined.
+- `importMagic.skipTestFolders`: Do not indexing test folders in your project.
+It's true by default.

 ## Install notes
 - You must have installed python interpretor (and `"python.pythonPath"` in your settings).
 Python versions 3.4 and above are supported.
-- This extension will scan project root directory and all directories from `"python.autoComplete.extraPaths"`.
+- This extension will scan whole project root directory
+- Alternatively, you may put some directories `"python.autoComplete.extraPaths"` and they'll be scanned explicitly

 ## Caveats